-Koppers Inc. filed a Petition for Interlocutory Appeal with the United States Court of Appeals for the Fifth Circuit on February 5, 2009.
-The Company subsequently filed a Petition for a Writ of Mandamus with the Fifth Circuit, seeking an order that the District Court conduct all future trials in Oxford, where plaintiffs originally filed suit.
-On April 3, 2009, a three judge panel of the Fifth Circuit granted the petition for a writ of mandamus.
-Subsequently the same panel denied the Petition of Interlocutory Appeal.
-Plaintiff has filed a petition to vacate the decision of the three-judge panel.
-There has been no ruling on the plaintiff's position.
+In February 2009, the Company filed a petition with the United States Court of Appeals for the Fifth Circuit asking it to transfer the future trials of the Beck federal cases from Greenville, Mississippi to Oxford, Mississippi, where plaintiffs originally filed suit.
+In April 2009, a three judge panel of the Fifth Circuit granted the petition to transfer the trials to Oxford.
+The plaintiff has filed a petition to vacate the decision of the three-judge panel and there has been no ruling on the plaintiff's petition.